Kosshi feedback has been pouring in lately

 The backlog of unfixed bugs and outstanding requests for Kosshi is already pretty large.
 For a while, I'll be focused on working through that and shipping fix releases.

 I haven't been running ads, so it's not as if I'm actively stopping anything.
-But beyond what naturally spreads by word of mouth, I think I'll hold off on pushing.
+But beyond what naturally spreads by word of mouth, I think I'll hold off on pushing it further.

-A quiet aside — I've mentioned it in another post, but there was a period when I was working on an in-house startup at a company, and a mentor-like figure told us, "For a new venture, the first thing you aim for is PMF."
-After that, I caught myself saying "PMF" out loud almost every day while building.
+By the way, I've mentioned it in another post, but there was a period when I was working on an in-house startup at a company, and a mentor-like figure told us, "For a new venture, the first thing you aim for is PMF."
+After that, I caught myself saying "PMF" out loud almost every day while we were building.
 Product-market fit, product-market fit.
 The project ended without me ever being able to clearly tell whether we'd reached it or not.

 I get it now.
 That really wasn't PMF after all.

-What PMF actually means — I think it might be this kind of state, coming into focus.
-To put it more simply: it might be the point at which it stops being something only you are making.
+I think what PMF actually means is this kind of state coming into focus.
+To put it more simply, it might be the point at which it stops being something only you are making.

-A little more concretely — with so many suggestions and bug reports coming in, it's started to feel less like I'm finding things to do, and more like the work itself is being generated from the outside.
-Ideas I never would have come up with on my own, bugs I never would have caught — they keep surfacing, and in a way, I'm no longer making this entirely on my own.
-Put another way: the people using Kosshi are helping me with the building process itself, which is genuinely something to be grateful for.
+More concretely, with so many suggestions and bug reports coming in, it's started to feel less like I'm finding things to do, and more like the work itself is being generated from the outside.
+Ideas I'd never have come up with on my own, and bugs I'd never have caught, keep surfacing.
+In a way, I'm no longer making this entirely on my own.
+Put another way, the people using Kosshi are helping me with the building process itself, which is genuinely something to be grateful for.

 For the people already using Kosshi, I'd like to focus on improving it for a while.

-A small note at the end — going on too much about how rough it's been might leave the impression that I'd rather people not send feedback at all, but that's not what I mean.
+One last note before I wrap up.
+Going on too much about how rough it's been might leave the impression that I'd rather people not send feedback at all, but that's not what I mean.
 If you're already using Kosshi, your feedback is very much welcome.
 Please feel free to get in touch.

 Related posts